Indirect Payments

 Section 75 Indirect Payments

 Section 75 of the Consumer Credit Act 1974 allows you to claim your credit card company to get your money back.
-Section 75 applies to goods or services between £100 and £30,000, and you can claim if you believe there has been a breach in contract or misrepresentation by the company selling the goods or services.
+Section 75 applies to goods or services between £100 and £30,000, and you can claim if you believe there has been a transgression in contract or misrepresentation by the company selling the goods or services.

 There are a few instances that do not apply to section 75, indirect payments and payments made with credit cards being the main two.
 However, if you made a payment with a debit card, then you could use chargeback instead